-Anthony Joshua vs Jarrell Miller Fight Odds, Free Bets & Betting Offers – 2nd June ~04:00 UK Time
+Anthony Joshua vs Andy Ruiz Jr Re-Match Fight Odds, Free Bets & Betting Offers

-Anthony Joshua is the unified heavyweight world champion of our time, not only the best boxer in the world right now but also a genuine clean personality and a big role model in the sports world.
-Still young and hungry he could very well remain at the top of the boxing world for many years to come.
+Anthony Joshua was the unified heavyweight world champion of our time, not only the former best boxer in the world but also a genuine clean personality and a big role model in the sports world.
+Still young and hungry he could very well remain at the top of the boxing world for many years to come – that is IF he can win his titles back following his shock defeat in New York to Andy Ruiz in June 2019.

 Latest Anthony Joshua Betting Offers